Pointers Are Complicated II, or: We need better language specs

 That’s all I have for today, thanks for sticking with me!
 As usual, this post can be discussed in the Rust forums and on Reddit.
 I am curious what your thoughts are on how we can build compilers that do not suffer from the issues I have discussed here.

 If you are a regular reader of my blog, you will recognize this as the same optimization that already played a crucial role in a previous post of mine.
 Loop-invariant code motion is a great optimization to look at when considering corner cases of IR semantics. ↩

 If now you feel like we somehow cheated, since we can always translate the program from C to LLVM IR, optimize there, and translate back, consider this: translating from LLVM IR to C is really hard!
-In particular, singed integer addition in LLVM IR can not be translated into signed integer addition in C, since the former is well-defined with
+In particular, signed integer addition in LLVM IR can not be translated into signed integer addition in C, since the former is well-defined with

 poisonresult in case of overflow, but the latter says overflow is UB.
 C has strictly more UB than LLVM IR (for integer arithmetic), which makes translation in one direction easy, while the other direction is hard. ↩